 What's more, a 2015 study found that a 20-minute bout of foam rolling on a high-density roller performed immediately after exercise and during the course of the following 24 hours can reduce muscle tenderness and the associated reduction in dynamic movement.

-If you don't already own one, take a look at our pick of the best foam rollers and get ready to roll!
-Not sure how?
+Not sure how to roll?
 Katie Higginbotham, a personal trainer and course tutor at TrainFitness, shares her top tips below:

 - Move the foam roller slowly – about one inch per second – in the direction of your muscle fiber to create elasticity.